 What are all of these designations?
 Why can’t I attend all of my classes in person?

 COVID-19 had a tremendous impact on how classes can be delivered.
 Socially distancing is essential in every classroom which means fewer students can be in any classroom at one time.
 What is the best way to meet the educational needs and desires of students while still keeping them safe?
 That was the question that resulted in hours and hours of discussion and planning.

 Each classroom was measured and mapped out to determine how many students could safely be in the room with their instructor.
 It quickly became obvious that many classrooms would not be able to hold all of the enrolled students at the same time.
 The search was on to find spaces that weren’t typically used as a classroom that might be able to accommodate more students at a time.
 These were added to the rooms available to be scheduled.
 Even with those extra spaces, it was obvious that there was no way to schedule all of the on-campus classes.

 The remaining classes originally intended for on-campus for which there was no classroom available were reclassified as TR with the building listed as Remote.
-The Remote designation means that the instructor will deliver the class through Blackboard and may deliver live class sessions at your scheduled class time through Blackboard Collaborate Ultra.
+The Remote designation means that the instructor will deliver the class through Blackboard or Canvas and my deliver live class sessions at your scheduled class time through Blackboard Collaborate Ultra or Microsoft Teams.

 V1, V2, and V3 classifications are for classes that were already created as online classes prior to COVID-19.

 - V1 – 100% online requiring no face-to-face or online live sessions

 - V2 – 100% online with one or more synchronous online live sessions

 - V3 – A blend of a minimum of 50% online sessions (asynchronous or synchronous) and the requirement of one or more face-to-face meetings